Definition of MySQL Drop Foreign Key

 Output:

-As, you can see in the result above that the foreign key constraint created on the Orders Table that referenced to the parent table Book_Id column is no longer exists in the table.
+As you can see in the result above that the foreign key constraint created on the Orders Table that referenced the parent table Book_Id column no longer exists in the table.

 Conclusion

-Since, Foreign Key is a table column or collection of different columns in a table which associates to a table column or collection of columns in other table.
-It helps to place constraints on records in the linked tables which maintains referential integrity in MySQL.
-The MySQL Drop Foreign Key statement query is responsible to eliminate the Foreign Key constraint existing in a column of a specific table using the ALTER TABLE command.
+Since Foreign Key is a table column or collection of different columns in a table that associates with a table column or collection of columns in another table, it helps to place constraints on records in the linked tables, which maintains referential integrity in MySQL.
+The MySQL Drop Foreign Key statement query eliminates the Foreign Key constraint existing in a column of a specific table using the ALTER TABLE command.

 Recommended Articles